Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 An intent may include the positive native `ExportCallbackFee` amount.
 The latch stores this optional authorization without reserving any balance.
 Without it, callback Imports require normal source-account authorization.
-With it, a third party may deliver the exact valid callback with exactly that outer fee; the owner's balance and sequence are used on successful apply.
+With it, anyone may assemble and deliver a signatureless Import containing the exact valid callback with exactly that outer fee.
+No carrier account or key is
+required: SigningPubKey is empty, TxnSignature and Signers are absent.
+The owner's balance and sequence are used on successful apply.
 The allowance cannot authorize consuming a source-account Ticket.
 The owner must still have funds.
 Invalid, duplicate, or fee-only unsuccessful third-party attempts do not charge the owner.
 The final `uint64_t` argument to